Avirt: Active Violence Immediate Response Training

 • Lifesaving “Stop the Bleed” techniques to control severe bleeding.

-The duration of the AVERT training varies depending on the format and group size but typically lasts 4-5 hours, providing hands-on practice and real-world scenarios to ensure confidence and readiness.
+The duration of the AVIRT training varies depending on the format and group size but typically lasts 4-5 hours, providing hands-on practice and real-world scenarios to ensure confidence and readiness.

 Uncontrolled bleeding is one of the leading causes of preventable death in trauma situations.
 “Stop the Bleed” training teaches participants how to manage severe bleeding using techniques like applying tourniquets and pressure, potentially saving lives until medical help arrives.